lk-code/nemmet/README.md

 # de.lkraemer.nemmet

-this projects bases on the Nemmet project of deanebarker at https://github.com/deanebarker/Nemmet this library is ported from the .NET 4.5.2 (the old project from deanebarker) to a .NET Standard 2.0 library. you can use this library in all .NET projects like .NET Core, .NET Legacy, Xamarin, etc.
+this projects bases on the Nemmet project of deanebarker at https://github.com/deanebarker/Nemmet <br />
+this library is ported from the .NET 4.5.2 (the old project from deanebarker) to a .NET Standard 2.0 library. <br />
+you can use this library in all .NET projects like .NET Core, .NET Legacy, Xamarin, etc. <br />

 ## installation